ajbevau/everycal/readme.txt

 2. description corresponds to screenshot-2.(png|jpg|jpeg|gif) in same dir.

 == Changelog ==

+= 0.3.3 =
+* Added support for event specific colors (NOTE: Feature Event colors still take precendence)
+* Added support for users to specify other calendars the event can appear on (extra to featured)

 = 0.3.2 =
 * Fixed bug when event time was 12 midday would be converted to 12 midnight